1846 Leven Links 1868 Leven and Lundin Links

 |18 Scoonie||Leven 16/18 Scoonie|

-Lundin Golf Club were fortunate to be able to buy their course and clubhouse from the Montrave estate in 1951, and the railway land in 1971.
+In 1951, Lundin Golf Club were fortunate to be able to buy their course and clubhouse from the Montrave estate.
+In 1971 they bought the railway land.